Lew Yung-Chien: Life and career

 Lew Yung-Chien (Yung-Chien Lew) was born in Shanghai, China, in 1938.
 As a youth, Lew studied traditional Chinese calligraphy and dry brush painting, before attending the College of Fine and Applied Arts at the National Taiwan Normal University.
-While in Taipei he also studied Tai Chi under master Cheng Man-ch'ing and incorporated the discipline into his work and life.
+While in Taipei he also studied tai chi under master Cheng Man-ch'ing and incorporated the discipline into his work and life.
 He graduated from university in 1961 with a Bachelor of Fine Arts (BFA) degree, and, from 1963 to 1967, studied graphic design at the École supérieure des arts modernes in Paris.
 He then moved to Montreal where he worked as a graphic designer under Claude LeSauteur at Cabana Séguin Inc. In 1975 Lew co-founded the studio Communication et Design Hablutzel & Yung Inc. with Peter Hablutzel, and was the firm's president and sole proprietor by 1979.
 Known for creating logo designs for Bell Canada Enterprises (BCE), Noverco, and SNC-Lavalin, he was interviewed for the design magazine G in 1989.
 Throughout his corporate career, Lew painted as well as practised calligraphy and pottery.

-In 1995 Lew began to focus on photography, intercultural communication, and Tai Chi.
+In 1995 Lew began to focus on photography, intercultural communication, and tai chi.
 A frequent traveler to Taiwan and China as well as California, Lew photographed landscapes and abstract patterns within nature.
-A practitioner of Tai Chi Cheng, he continued to study the discipline in Beijing.
-A cross-cultural adviser to corporations and governments, Lew also guest lectured at leadership workshops at McGill University's School of Management, where he introduced Tai Chi as a means to improve self-knowledge, design, and problem-solving skills.
-He also instructed Tai Chi at McGill's Institute for the Public Life of Arts and Ideas, and at the university's Faculty of Medecine.
-Lew also combined photography with Tai Chi philosophy and practice in the book L’esprit du taï-chi, published in 2009.
+A practitioner of tai chi, he continued to study the discipline in Beijing.
+A cross-cultural adviser to corporations and governments, Lew also guest lectured at leadership workshops at McGill University's School of Management, where he introduced tai chi as a means to improve self-knowledge, design, and problem-solving skills.
+He also taught tai chi at McGill's Institute for the Public Life of Arts and Ideas, and at the university's Faculty of Medecine.
+Lew also combined photography with tai chi philosophy and practice in the book L’esprit du taï-chi, published in 2009.
 He also taught the course Tai Chi and the Brush at the Visual Art Centre in Westmount (Montreal).
 In 2011 Lew's book of drawings, calligraphy, and philosophical sayings 60 Chinese Cookies was published in Montreal.
 Awarded the Arts Society of China 2011 Award (Taiwan), the book was published in New York as 60 Fortune Cookies in 2014.

 In recognition of his work, Lew was selected artist-in-residence at the Banff Centre of the Arts and exhibited there in 2001.
 A solo exhibition of his photographs and paintings was also held at the City of Westmount's Gallery at Victoria Hall in 2006.
 Since then he has exhibited at Silicon Valley Asian Art Center (Santa Clara CA), and at Qinzheart Gallery in Hangzhou China.
 In recent years Lew developed a photographic theory called "Swiftism" advocating spontaneity with the use of a camera like a brush.
 Recognized for his photography, Lew was elected to the Royal Canadian Academy of Arts (RCA), and participated in the association's new-members' exhibition at gallery Beaux-arts des Amériques (Montreal) in 2015.